-During year ended December 31, 2019, the Company utilized the remaining proceeds of the sale of its interest in Debut Diamonds Inc. ("DDI"), which injected \$475,000 into the Company in late 2018 and early 2019 and the proceeds of the convertible debenture issuance, which (i) in March injected \$85,000 of cash into the Company and converted approximately \$618,000 of payables into convertible debentures, (ii) in June 2019 injected \$100,000 of cash into the company and (iii) in August 2019 injected \$110,000 of cash into the Company and converted approximately \$285,000 of payables into convertible debentures, to cover administrative and general expenses as the Company does not currently have any significant revenue sources.
+During the first quarter of 2020, the Company utilized the remaining proceeds of the convertible debenture issuances, which (i) in March 2019 injected \$85,000 of cash into the Company and converted approximately \$618,000 of payables into convertible debentures, (ii) in June 2019 injected \$100,000 of cash into the Company and (iii) in August 2019 injected \$110,000 of cash into the Company and converted approximately \$285,000 of payables into convertible debentures, to cover administrative and general expenses as the Company does not currently have any significant revenue sources.
 KWG's exploration activities were funded from the proceeds of these cash inflows.
 These cash inflows were also utilized to reduce the Company's liabilities.
-The Company's other cash inflows consisted of royalty payments of \$3,125.
-Regular operating expenditures were approximately \$230,000 lower than the previous year due as the Company continued to reduce its expenditures as planned.
+The Company's other cash inflows consisted of royalty payments of \$781.
+Regular operating expenditures were approximately \$92,000 lower than the same period in the previous year as the Company continued to reduce its expenditures as planned.